FranNortes/FranNortes/README.md

 # Contact

-Find my resume on my Linkedin [website](www.linkedin.com/in/francisco-nortes-parra) or in my email 📫 [email](fnprograming@gmail.com)
+Find my resume on my [Linkedin](www.linkedin.com/in/francisco-nortes-parra) or in my email 📫 [email](fnprograming@gmail.com)